thedivtagguy/aman-site/README.md

 - Compare `MainLayout.astro` and `BlogLayout.astro` to see the differences
 - Create a new page and try both layouts to see how they look
 - Make your own layout for a different type of page

-**If you want to get fancy:**

-- Add hover effects to buttons and links
-- Try a dark color scheme
-- Make the layout wider or narrower by changing `max-width`
-- Add some simple animations with CSS transitions

-Don't try to do everything at once.
-Pick one thing that sounds interesting and start there.
-If you break something, just undo your changes and try again.